 Jac Holzman had lived up to his promise to The Doors.
-He waited until after Christmas 1966.
-In January 1967 Elektra didn’t release any other albums to concentrate on giving “The Doors” Elektra’s full marketing and promotional attention.
+He waited until after Christmas 1966, and in January 1967 Elektra didn’t release any other albums to concentrate on giving “The Doors” Elektra’s full marketing and promotional attention.
 To The Doors, the release of their eponymously named first album must have been a “sound and a fury” with the buildup to the event.

-When “The Doors” was released, despite Elektra’s commitment to it, it didn’t jump to the top of the charts and it wasn’t a foregone conclusion that the album would achieve the critical and popular success we associate with it today.
-The first single released was “Break on Through” with the B-side of “End of the Night,” which made it all the way up to 126 on Billboard’s “Hot 100” chart.
+But when “The Doors” was released, despite Elektra’s commitment to it, it didn’t jump to the top of the charts and it wasn’t a foregone conclusion that the album would achieve the critical and popular success we associate with it today.
+The first single released was “Break on Through,” with the B-side of “End of the Night,” which stalled out at 126 on Billboard’s “Hot 100” chart.

 As winter gave way to spring, Elektra kept getting requests for a shortened version of “Light My Fire” to be released as a single.
 The radio stations were getting requests for the song, but they couldn’t play it because it was too long for their AM format.